Exploring the vortex phase diagram of Bogoliubov-de Gennes disordered superconductors: Introduction

 A detailed experimental study \cite{ganguly2017}, supported by numerical results based on the solution of the Bogoliubov-de Gennes (BdG) equation for small disordered lattices, revealed that vortices occupy regions between superconducting islands which enhances phase fluctuations and eventually leads to a transition to a state formed by incoherent Cooper pairs.
 Translational symmetry of the vortex lattice seems to be lost even for a relatively weak disorder strength.

 Transport properties in the presence of both disorder and magnetic field show rather unusual features.
 Experimentally, it has been observed an enormous increase of resistivity \cite{samba2004,valles2008,vinokur2008} for fields slightly above the one at which the insulating transition occurs.
 Surprisingly, a further increase of the magnetic field reduces the resistivity to values closer to the normal metal limit.
 The origin of these unexpected features is still under debate \cite{efetov2008comment} though it is believed to be somehow related to residual correlations of the superconducting state \cite{valles2007,kopnov2012,valles2013,gango2013,ovadia2013} in the form, for instance, of localized phase-incoherent Cooper's pairs.

-A more recent explanation of this phenomenon \cite{datta2021}, based on an explicit numerical solution of the BdG equations in small lattices, is that there exists a region of magnetic fields where the conductivity still has a gap-like form for low frequencies but the superfluidity density vanishes.
-As a result, the resistivity becomes very large until larger magnetic fields close the gap completely.
+A more recent explanation of this phenomenon \cite{datta2021}, based on an explicit numerical solution of the BdG equations in small lattices, is that there exists a region of magnetic flux strength where the conductivity still has a gap-like form for low frequencies but the superfluidity density vanishes.
+As a result, the resistivity becomes very large until larger magnetic fluxes close the gap completely.

 Although disorder, temperature or magnetic field tend in general to suppress superconductivity, their combined effect can have a more complex behavior.
 For instance, as mentioned earlier, disorder hampers the motion of vortices, especially at low temperature, which suppresses dissipation and therefore potentially enhances superconductivity.
 Indeed, a recent study \cite{maccari2021} of the XY model with a non-zero flux using Montecarlo techniques \cite{barabash2000,alba2010,franz1994} has found that disorder makes the superconducting state more robust against thermal effects.
+Similarly, disorder in certain circumstances can also enhance the superconducting critical temperature \cite{Burmistrov2012,mayoh2015global,bofan2021,tezuka2010,burmistrov2021,Bofan2020,Gastiasoro2018,Feigelman2007}.